ckuelker/boxbrainiac/README.md

 # Abstract

-Welcome to __boxbrainiac__, a convenient solution to manage the content of your carton boxes eliminating the need to remember what's inside each box.
+Welcome to __boxbrainiac__, a convenient solution for managing the contents of your cardboard boxes, eliminating the need to remember what's inside each box.
 This document provides an overview of its features, installation process, and additional information.

 ![Github license](https://img.shields.io/github/license/ckuelker/boxbrainiac.svg)